 Construction Sub-Contract (Daily Rates, No Retention)

-This Construction Sub-Contract (Daily Rates, No Retention) can be used by a builder to appoint any kind of construction sub-contractor, such as a plumber, electrician, plasterer, bricklayer etc. The Agreement is suitable for all small scale construction projects.
+This Construction Sub-Contract (Daily Rates, No Retention) can be used by a builder to appoint any kind of construction sub-contractor, such as a plumber, electrician, plasterer, bricklayer etc. The Agreement is suitable for all

 There are no retention provisions.
 If a retention is required, please use one of our With Retention templates.